Kotambail-Hegde/Masquerade-Emulator/README.md

 * GB / GBC passes all of the scribbltests tests except for few nops in statcount
 * GB / GBC passes the TurtleTests
 * GB / GBC passes mbc3-tester for both MBC3 and MBC30
-* GBC is able to play a glitchy version of mezase.gbc (These glitches can be avoided via hacks within CONFIG.ini files :sweat_smile:)
+* GBC supports LIJI32's GBVideoPlayer2 (Note that non-intentional screen offset is still seen in few roms)
 * GB has options for different palettes (Includes 'Gearboy', 'Sameboy' and 'BGB' palettes)
 * NES supports NROM, MMC1, UxROM (002), CNROM, MMC3, AxROM and GxROM
 * NES supports Zapper in Port 2 (using mouse clicks)